 A different way to work

 The Sandpit isn’t for everyone.
 Not every topic lends itself to this type of pressure and competition.
 Not every academic can perform when thrust in this intense environment, which has been likened to that of Dragon’s Den.
 But the research councils who’ve used the Sandpit praise the innovative results, and the participants, at the end of the week, are surprised at the ground they’ve covered in such a compact period of time.
-As one participant from last week’s event describes it: “a crazy week but always an amazing idea generator.”
+As one participant from last week’s event described it: “a crazy week but an amazing idea generator.”